Search results (86 results)

 Apr 17 2024 by Virginia Gebhart

-92 year old female with bilateral patchy, sharply demarcated circular areas of chorioretinal atrophy with hyperpigmented margins in the mid to far periphery suggestive of gyrate atrophy.
+92 year old female with bilateral patchy, sharply demarcated circular areas of chorioretinal atrophy with hyperpigmented margins in the mid to far periphery.
+Labs showed normal plasma ornithine levels ruling out generalized gyrate atrophy.
 Also intermediate uveitis and CMD/CME.
 FTA-ABS, Quant gold, and HLA-A29 labs all negative.

 Photographer: Virginia Gebhart